vistadataproject/vistadataproject.github.io/vam/build1/demo/index.md

 In addition to establishing basic routing and server infrastructure, Build 1 focused on the Meta or non patient data of VISTA and the RPCs that access that data ("Meta Data RPCs").
 Specifically, it built out a generic _Parameter Service_ to hold system configurations, a basic _Time Service_, a _User Service_ for provider information, an _Identifier Service_ for working between local VISTA identifiers and national equivalents and meta-data support for the four clinical services required in VAM - Allergy, Problem, Vital and Outpatient Pharmacy.
 Over half of the one hundred and forty Meta Data RPCs called for in VAM were then emulated over these services.

 __Note:__ by design the Router communicates with one VICS Server and one VISTA.
 In Build 1, it only handles one CPRS.
 Build 2 will add support for many concurrent CPRSs.

+In this _Coversheet Demo_, CPRS connects, logs in, clicks on a patient's name ("soft select"), fully selects that patient ("hard select") and then exits.
+The _Router Manager_ will show the seven screens of RPCs that come from this simple interaction.
+Though many of these RPCs go to the VICS Server and not to VISTA, CPRS continues unaffected.

 Open your browser and go to the _Router Manager_ at _[http://vamdemo.vistadataproject.info:9012](http://vamdemo.vistadataproject.info:9012)_.
 This web client let's you monitor RPCs sent by CPRS through the Router ...